 Ah, Japan—a land where the future meets the past in the most dazzling way possible.
 Picture this: neon-lit cities that look like they’ve been plucked straight out of a sci-fi movie, with Tokyo leading the charge.
 Here, you’ll find futuristic sushi bars that make conveyor belts seem so last century, jazz joints hidden underground, and a gin scene that’s straight-up revolutionary.
 But don’t let the modern madness fool you; Japan’s still got those timeless vibes.
 Take Kyoto, for example—home to enough Buddhist temples and Shinto shrines to keep your spiritual side busy for days.

 Of course, the best hotels in Japan are just as varied as the landscape.
 Whether you’re gazing at Mount Fuji, surrounded by cherry blossoms in full, pink-tastic bloom each spring, or indulging in Osaka’s street food delights, you’ll find that the best hotels in Japan are perfectly positioned for every kind of adventure.
 Looking for something a bit off the beaten path?
 Nara, the ancient capital, is your ticket to wandering amongst sacred deer—because why not?
-And let’s not forget the ski resorts in Hokkaido or the sun-soaked beaches of Okinawa, where the best hotels in Japan offer you the ultimate getaway in a country that truly has it all—and then some.
+And let’s not forget the ski resorts in Hokkaido or the sun-soaked beaches of Okinawa, where the good hotels in Japan offer you the ultimate getaway in a country that truly has it all—and then some.

 When it comes to the best hotels in Japan, Aman Tokyo soars above the competition—literally.
 Perched in the Otemachi Tower, this urban sanctuary is Aman’s first foray into city living, and they’ve nailed it.
 Tucked away in Tokyo’s financial district, the entrance is so discreet, you might miss it—exclusivity is the name of the game here.
 Once inside, the minimalist design inspired by Japanese heritage will leave you in awe.
 Think cypress wood, washi paper doors, and ikebana displays so artful they’d make a Zen master jealous.